hmcts/common-performance/README.md

 - Get a future date by adding fixed years, months, days.
 - Get a random future date by specifying ranges for years, months, and days.
 - Arguments in random functions are **optional** — you only need to provide the ones you want to randomise (years, months, or days).
+- Get a random day of the month or random month of the year (padded or un-padded).

 ---